These boundaries took effect in January 2012. The name of the statewide datalayers are CONGRESSMA_POLY and CONGRESSMA_ARC.

 - 2 = coastline

-MassGIS maintains the layer and will make updates as needed.
+MassGIS maintains the layer.
 In January 2015 the polygon attributes were updated with the information for members of the 114th Congress.
 Additionally, the layers were renamed, the CD113 field was renamed DIST_NUM, and the DISTRICT field was added to the polygon feature class.
 In January 2021, the layer was updated with the results of the November 2020 elections.